-The maker of graphics chips for PCs grabbed center stage early this year with design wins in tablets and phones using Google Inc's Android platform and made by Samsung Electronics <005930.KS>, Motorola Mobility and LG Electronics <066570.KS>.
+The maker of graphics chips for PCs grabbed center stage early this year with design wins in tablets and phones using Google Inc's

 The company's first-quarter results beat expectations, reducing those worries.

 Tegra came in slightly better than we expected, and also the notebook graphics came in better, said Stifel Nicolaus analyst Kevin Cassidy.
 It seems like the industry concerns about Tegra inventories building might not be warranted.

 Revenue from Nvidia's closely watched consumer products group, including Tegra, jumped 78 percent sequentially to $122.6 million in the first quarter, more than some analysts had predicted.

 Nvidia's core business of selling graphics chips for PCs is becoming harder as rivals Advanced Micro Devices

 To expand its mobile offering, Nvidia said this week it is buying British cellphone chipmaker Icera for $367 million.

 Chief Executive Jen-Hsun Huang told analysts on a conference call on Thursday that Icera's modem technology complements Nvidia's mobile chips.
 But he said Nvidia does not plan to build the modem technology directly onto its Tegra chips.